Wealthsimple Save Review

 - High-interest rate: Earn 0.75% interest on deposits into your account.
 This is the everyday rate, not a promo rate that expires!

-- No everyday banking fees: Pay no monthly fees, maintenance fees, or account minimums.
+- No banking fees: Pay no monthly fees, maintenance fees, or account minimums.

-- Fast and free withdrawals: It only takes 1 business day to withdraw funds.
+- Fast and free withdrawals: It can take as little as one business day to withdraw funds.
 Make as many withdrawals as you like without paying any fees.

 - Awesome app: This sleek app is Apple Pay and Google Pay compatible and ranks as one of the best personal finance apps in Canada.

-- Secure: Wealthsimple Cash uses state-of-the-art data encryption and two-factor authentication
+- Secure: Wealthsimple Save uses state-of-the-art data encryption and two-factor authentication

 - Joint accounts: Save with your spouse by opening a joint account.